-2. Each Feeder Fund will be deemed to own a proportionate share of each of the assets of the Master Fund in which it holds an interest and will be deemed to be entitled to the income of that Master Fund attributable to its interest for purposes of determining whether it satisfies the requirements of sections 851(b)(2), 851(b)(3), 852(b)(5), 853, and 854.

-3. No gain or loss will be recognized under section 721 by a Master Fund or a corresponding Feeder Fund upon a contribution of property to a Master Fund by a Feeder Fund in exchange for shares of beneficial interest in a Master Fund.
+- 1. The Feeder Fund will be deemed to own a proportionate share of each asset of the Master Fund and will be deemed to be entitled to the income of the Master Fund attributable to its interest for purposes of determining whether it satisfies the requirements of sections 851(b)(2), 851(b)(3), 852(b)(5), 853, and 854 of the Internal Revenue Code of 1986. - 2.
+The Master Fund will not be a publicly traded partnership taxed as a corporation under section 7704. - 3.
+No gain or loss will be recognized by the Master Fund or Feeder Fund upon a contribution of property to the Master Fund by the Feeder Fund solely in exchange for shares of beneficial interest in the Master Fund and the Master Fund's assumption of liabilities, if any.